-The Fulbright Visiting Research Scholar Program is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at a U.S. academic or research Institution for a period of 3 to 9 months starting no earlier than August 2020 and no later than March 2021.
+The Fulbright South African Research Scholar Program (SARSP) is an opportunity for South African university faculty or research institute professionals to conduct research in their field of expertise at a U.S. academic or research Institution for a period of 3 to 9 months.
 A research grant enables the scholar to perform high-level research at a U.S. educational institution, aimed at strengthening academic programs or curricula at his/her home institution.
 Applicants need to have a proven track record of productive scholarly research, and publications.

-- Open to Scholars in all disciplines and without regard to gender or age.
-Please note: proposals for clinical medical research involving patient contact cannot be approved under the Fulbright Program.
+The Fulbright South African Research Scholar Program (SARSP) is open to scholars in all disciplines and without regard to gender or age; however, proposals for clinical medical research involving patient contact cannot be approved under the Fulbright Program.

-- Applications for doctoral dissertation research, post-doctoral research immediately following the completion of a doctorate degree, or general professional travel, are ineligible.
+Applications for doctoral dissertation research, post-doctoral research immediately following completion of a doctorate degree, or general professional travel, are ineligible.

 Scholars who were unsuccessful in previous competitions may re-apply.
-Repeat applicants should revise their proposals, update curriculum vitae, and obtain current letters of reference.
+Repeat applicants should revise their proposals, update curriculum vitae, and obtain current letters of reference/invitation.
+How to Apply

-- Please use the online application link provided on this website.
-The application will need to be filled out and submitted through online application system.
+The application will need to be filled out and submitted through an online application system.
 All required supporting documents need to be submitted through the online application system as well.

-- Include a well written research proposal with easily explained methodology that can be understood by a general reviewing committee as well.
+Include a well written research proposal with well explained methodology that can be understood by a general reviewing committee.

-- Applicants are discouraged from requesting affiliation with an alma mater.
-The Institute of International Education (IIE) will honor institutional affiliation preferences as far as possible.
-Applicants unfamiliar with U.S. institutions may request that IIE identify suitable placements.
+Applicants are discouraged from requesting affiliation with an alma mater.
+The Fulbright Program will honor institutional affiliation preferences as far as possible.
+Applicants unfamiliar with U.S. institutions may request that the Fulbright Program identifies a suitable host institution.

-- Applicants should note that laboratory fees are not part of the standard benefits package for the Fulbright Visiting Research Scholar Program and are awarded on a limited, case-by-case basis, and only if funding is available.
+Applicants should note that laboratory fees are not part of the standard benefits package for the Fulbright SARSP and are awarded on a limited, case-by-case basis, and only if funding is available.

 Research Grant Coverage

-- Round trip airfare for one dependent accompanying the grantee for a minimum period of 80% on a nine month grant.
+Round trip airfare for one dependent accompanying the grantee for a minimum period of 80% on an eight- to nine-month grant.

-Contact your nearest Fulbright Office with questions that are not answered online: firstname.lastname@example.org
+Contact the Fulbright Office with questions not answered online: firstname.lastname@example.org